nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Remove a contact**

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. OfficeHarbor shows a list of persons
-3. User requests to delete a specific person in the list
+3. User requests to remove a specific contact in the list
-4. AddressBook deletes the person
+4. OfficeHarbor removes the contact

     Use case ends.